jwedi/kraft/README.md

 Leader election:
 -
 Writes:
 - Client connects to one of the servers.
+Done
 - Client sends insert request to server.
+Done
 - If server is the master it adds the insert command into the command queue and waits for a response.
+Done
   - The command worker reads commands into a smart batch.
+Done
   - It first writes a log entry to the local persistent log.
+Done
   - It then sends an AppendEntries RPC to all other servers to replicate the log entry.
+Done
   - If a majority of servers respond with success, the leader commits the log entry.
+Done
   - The next AppendEntries request from the leader to the followers will now contain the new commit index.
+TODO
   - The leader then updates its state machine and responds to the client.
+TODO as in needs to update soem in-memory data structure that's used for reads.
+TODO
 - If server is not the master it forwards the request to the master.
+Done
   - The follower waits for a positive response from the leader and then returns with the result.
+Done
 - On response on channel it returns the response to the client.
+Done
-Reads:
+Reads: TODO
 - The server sends a read command to its local job queue.
 - The worker reads the commands and completes the request by reading from the state machine.
 - The worker then responds with the result to the response channel.